Diyakhandelwal/Classroom/README.md

 # ClassRoom
-An interactive college-student web application, which shows classes, schedules, student result portal, assignments and much more.
+An interactive student-teacher web application, which shows classes, schedules, student result portal, assignments and much more.

 ### Built with:
 <ul>